ddnomad/dotfiles/README.md

 MacOS development workflow is based around [Alacritty](https://github.com/alacritty/alacritty) and Windows 10 development workflow is based around [VS Code](https://code.visualstudio.com/), thus on these platforms it is a good idea to install them as well.

-For local development on Linux, [GNU Make](https://www.gnu.org/software/make/) will come in handy too, as the repository contains `Makefile` with several somewhat useful targets which save time when iterating on new changes.
+For local development on Linux or MacOS, [Cargo Make](https://sagiegurari.github.io/cargo-make) will come in handy too, as the repository contains `Makefile.toml` with several somewhat useful targets which save time when iterating on new changes.

 Fresh Host Setup
 ----------------